 At what point in the development of my drug product should microbial in-use testing be performed?

-The final formulation of the drug product, as well as product hold times, storage conditions, and admixture diluents should all be established prior to performing microbial in-use testing.
+The final formulation of the drug product, as well as proposed product hold times, storage conditions, and admixture diluents should all be established prior to performing microbial in-use testing.

 What should the testing parameters be for my drug product?